 - ¾ cup heavy cream or half and half

 - ¼ cup dry Sherry

 - Make the seasoned flour by combining the flour with salt and pepper; mix well and put into a shallow dish.

 - Fry the bacon in a large frying pan and drain it on paper towels reserving the bacon fat to brown the chicken (I had to do mine in three stages so added 2 Tbsp to the pan for each stage).

 - Dredge each chicken piece well in the seasoned four, shake off the excess and brown the chicken in the bacon fat.
 Once browned, drain chicken pieces on paper towels and then lay them in a single layer in a large, shallow ovenproof dish.

 - Cook the sliced leeks in the pan where you fried the chicken, scraping up any remaining bits of chicken skin as you saute them together.

 - Pour the sauce over the chicken, cover with aluminum foil and bake for about 40 minutes; then remove the foil and bake uncovered for 10-15 more minutes until the chicken starts to brown nicely.
-Serve immediately on rice or mashed potatoes with a green vegetable on the side.
+Serve immediately on rice or mashed potatoes with a green salad or vegetable on the side.